15 Things to Do in the Lake District

 Rest your weary legs after a day exploring the lakes and enjoy a glass of your favourite drink.
 With its wide selection of local ales, a wide choice of wines and spirits, freshly brewed teas and coffees, stunning views and welcoming atmosphere, The Swan is a real delight to enjoy a much-deserved drink in.

-Indulge in a hearty meal on the Ullswater shore at The Glenridding Hotel
+Indulge in a hearty meal on the Ullswater shore at The Ullswater Inn

-Located in the picturesque village of Glenridding on the southern shores of Lake Ullswater, The Glenridding Hotel is the ideal place to get away in the Lake District.
+Located in the picturesque village of Glenridding on the southern shores of Lake Ullswater, The Ullswater Inn is the ideal place to get away in the Lake District.
 Having said that, it’s certainly not just the lake views that makes the hotel a destination well worth checking out.

 Tasty homemade pub food served every day makes for an award-winning food destination whether you’re putting your feet up after a day’s exploring or just taking in the breath-taking view of the Lake District while you refuel.

-With a wealth of excellent, fresh Cumbrian ingredients to hand, the Glenridding Hotel is proud to serve a seasonal menu of quality pub food with friendly service from breakfast through to evening meals.
+With a wealth of excellent, fresh Cumbrian ingredients to hand, The Ullswater Inn is proud to serve a seasonal menu of quality pub food with friendly service from breakfast through to evening meals.
 All you have to do is take a seat and enjoy a fantastic selection of delicious and generously plated dishes, including a range of family favourites and seasonal specials.

 Check out The Waterhead Inn in Ambleside